bokeh/bokeh/QUICKSTART.md

 First build BokehJS.
 In the top-level Bokeh directory:

     $ cd bokehjs
-    $ grunt deploy
+    $ grunt devdeploy

 Next, install Bokeh.
 In the top-level Bokeh directory:

-    $ python setup.py develop
+    $ python setup.py devjs

-If you are using the server mode, also run:
+Note: this will use and install the un-minified bokeh.js that you just built, that is located in bokehjs/build.

+If you would like to run any examples that utilize the bokeh plot server, start it in the top level directory:

     $ python bokeh-server -d

 Now you are ready to plot:

-    $ cd examples/glyphs
+    $ cd examples/plotting/file
-    $ python glyph1.py
+    $ python iris.py
-    $ python glyph2.py
+    $ python burtin.py

 All the plots you create will reflect any changes you make to the Bokeh python code in Bokeh/bokeh.
-If you make any changes you make to the BokehJS coffeescript code in Bokeh/subtree/bokehjs, you will need to re-rerun the build in bokehjs (using grunt) and re-run python "setup.py develop".
+If you make any changes you make to the BokehJS coffeescript code in Bokeh/subtree/bokehjs, you will need to re-rerun the build in bokehjs (using grunt) and re-run python "setup.py devjs".

-The second method is to use AMD/requirejs to load separate submodules of BokehJS on demand, and to let "grunt watch" compile individuals modules as necessary:
+The second method is to use AMD/requirejs to load separate submodules of BokehJS on demand, and to let grunt incrementally compile individuals modules as necessary:

 requirejs with grunt
 --------------------

-Support for this setup coming soon.
+Support for this setup, including incremental compilation, coming soon.